The Quick Reference Table

 Video AI models have different requirements from LLMs.
 Where a 70B LLM at INT4 needs ~35GB VRAM, a 5-second 720p Wan 2.1 clip needs 65–80GB on an H100.
 The top open-source video models (Wan 2.1/2.2, HunyuanVideo) require datacenter hardware and cannot run on consumer GPUs.

-LTX-2.3 (720p)24–32GBRTX 4090 (fp8) or RTX 5090fp8 quant required below 32GB
+| LTX-2.3 (720p) | 24–32GB | RTX 4090 (fp8) or RTX 5090 | fp8 quant required below 32GB |

 For model-by-model quality and cost comparisons, see AI video generation GPU guide.
+For robotics workloads, see Cosmos world foundation model GPU requirements covering VRAM and instance sizing for synthetic training data pipelines.

 What's Coming Next

 The model landscape moves fast.
-By Q2 2026, expect DeepSeek R2 (the reasoning-focused successor to R1), Llama 4 Behemoth (the rumored 2T+ parameter model), and Qwen 4.0.
+By Q3 2026, expect DeepSeek R2 (the reasoning-focused successor to R1), Llama 4 Behemoth (the rumored 2T+ parameter model), and Qwen 4.0.
 Each will push VRAM requirements higher, but GPU improvements (B300's 288 GB, Rubin on the roadmap) and better quantization techniques (FP4, 1.58-bit) will keep the hardware accessible.

 We'll update this cheat sheet as new models ship.
 If you're planning GPU infrastructure for the next 6-12 months, size for the largest model you expect to run and add 30% headroom for KV cache and future model growth.